akondojakir-codes/akondojakir-codes/README.md

 # Hi there 👋, I'm Md.
-Jakir Hossain Akondo (Shikhon)
+Jakir Hossain Akondo
+Full Stack Devoloper
 🎓 Bengali Graduate from the University of Chittagong
 💻 Passionate Beginner in Software Development
 🌍 Dreaming to Work Abroad (Europe, Canada, Australia...)